 You may remember another Gouden Carolus single malt released in 2009.
 That was a totally different whisky, made in column stills at the Filliers genever distillery and matured in Jim Beam casks.
-A slightly quirky whisky.
+A quirky whisky that didn’t convince me.

-The new one is produced in their own pot stills, matured in first fill bourbon barrels with a finish in red wine casks that are shaved, toasted and re-charred (STR casks, which they named ‘Het Anker’ casks).
-Remember it’s made from basically the triple beer mash, but without the hops and aromatics.
-It’s just over three years old and bottled unchill-filtered and natural colour.
+The new one is produced in their own pot stills, matured in first fill bourbon barrels with a finish in red wine casks that are shaved, toasted and re-charred (STR casks, which they named Anker casks).
+Remember it’s basically made from a triple beer mash, but without the hops and aromatics.
+It’s just over three years old and bottled unchill-filtered, with natural colour.
 The 50 cl bottles are only available at the brewery for now, but they will appear in select shops in a few weeks.
 A small visitors centre is planned to open in May 2014.

 Nose: attractive nose, despite the obvious youth.
 Fruity notes (apricot jam and apples), moving to fruit gums and eventually also nice Guimauve / marshmallow notes.
 There’s a slight Irishness to it.
 Quite some vanilla.
 Scented wax candles.
 Hints of fresh oak shavings as well.
 Slightly ahead of its age, good.